Want to drive through shots faster?

 2. Pause Squats

-Again, another indirect exercise, but another good one for training your legs to produce force from a relaxed and compromised position.
+Again, another indirect exercise.
+This a great one for training your legs to produce force from a compromised position.

 If you have questions on Pause Squats, check out this post.